I’ve been mentoring some young adult cancer survivors in their 20s. Among their questions is how to navigate the dating world as a cancer survivor.

 You are not defined by your cancer.
 Don’t let anyone tell you otherwise.
 I am so much more than a cancer survivor.
 I have a good career, a wide variety of interests and hobbies, lots of things that keep me busy and many experiences outside of cancer that molded me into who I am.
 However, cancer also played a major role in my life choices.
 The disease touches anyone.
 My date could be a survivor too, or be diagnosed down the road.
 So just be yourself.

 Clear the pressure.
 Don’t focus on the heavy – a date’s reaction to your cancer story, the next date, the future.
 As I mentioned above, be yourself.
 Don’t set expectations.
 Yes, you may ultimately be looking for a long term relationship/marriage, and that’s cool to know it in the deep trenches of your brain, but try to stay focused on the present.
-Ten minutes, getting through dinner, the first kiss.
+The first 10 minutes, getting through dinner, the first kiss.
 I’ve found the more I stay focused on my awareness of right in the moment, the more I’m myself and have fun.
 And, really, that’s the point of dating for me.
 Having fun, meeting new people and enjoying the moments of life.